 Though they are most active at night, bobcats will come out during the day if they are hungry enough.

-They typically hunt alone and stealthily stalk their prey, which can include rabbits, rodents, birds, and even deer.
+They typically hunt alone and stealthily stalk their prey, which can include rabbits, rodents, birds, and they even attack deers.

 Bobcats are good swimmers and climbers, and they will use these skills to help them escape predators or to capture prey.